tembo-io/website/src/content/docs/product/stacks/AI/vectordb.md

 );
 ```

-The cron job can then be viewwed by running the following SQL command.
+The cron job can then be viewed by running the following SQL command.

 ```sql
 select command, jobname from cron.job where jobname = 'my_search_project';